dart-lang/site-www/src/tools/pub/dependencies.md

 This YAML code creates a dependency on the `transmogrify` package using the `hosted` source.
-Everything under the source key (here, just a string with the host url) is the description that gets passed to the source.
+Everything under the source key (here, just a string with the host URL) is the description that gets passed to the source.
 Each source has its own description format, which is described in the [dependency sources](#dependency-sources) section